1 The Role of Analytics in Accounting

 It is important to distinguish accounting analytics from related terms that students may encounter.
 “Data analytics” is a broad term that encompasses analytical work in any domain, from marketing to healthcare to logistics.
 “Business intelligence” typically refers to the tools and infrastructure that organizations use to collect, store, and present data for operational and strategic decisions.
 “Big data” refers to datasets that are too large or complex for traditional data processing methods and is often associated with technologies such as Hadoop and cloud computing.
 Accounting analytics draws on all of these concepts but applies them specifically to the data, questions, and standards that define the accounting profession (Richins, Stapleton, Stratopoulos, and Wong, 2017).

-A useful framework for understanding the scope of analytics divides it into three categories: descriptive, predictive, and prescriptive.
+A useful framework for understanding the scope of analytics divides it into three categories, namely descriptive, predictive, and prescriptive.
 These categories represent increasing levels of analytical complexity and are not mutually exclusive.
 Most real-world accounting analytics projects involve more than one type.

-A horizontal diagram showing three stages from left to right: Descriptive Analytics, Predictive Analytics, and Prescriptive Analytics.
-The stages answer the questions What happened, What might happen, and What should we do.
+A horizontal diagram showing three stages from left to right: Descriptive Analytics What happened?, Predictive Analytics What might happen?, and Prescriptive Analytics What should we do?.
 Each stage includes a brief accounting example beneath it.

 Figure 1.1: The Analytics Continuum.